 We do everything by rote.
 We don’t ask/search for a better way.

 Years ago, I called on an attorney about helping him to manage his time and get organized.
 His office looked like a tornado had gone through it.
-Every file he was working on, memo he had ever written, and note he had ever taken were on a huge – humongous – pile on the top of his desk.
+Every file he was working on, memo he had ever written, and note he had ever taken was on a huge – humongous – pile on the top of his desk.

 In his drawers there was nothing.
 They were empty.